 Reports are primarily used as an intervention when the pupil has gained several behavioural points across the curriculum e.g. continually does not complete homework or lacks effort in a range of subject areas.
-The report will encourage the pupil to act in a more favourable manor.
+Reports are also used to monitor repeated issues around jewellery, make-up/appearance or uniform concerns and also continued issues around lateness.
+The report will encourage the pupil to act in a more favourable manner.
 If a pupil is placed on any of the reports shown below, parents will be contacted and their support sought.
+At the end of any report period both pupil and parent/guardians will be asked to comment on their progress.

 - Subject reports are used within departments and are issued by the teacher and/or the Head of Department.
 Subject reports may be issued for lack of effort, behaviour problems or homework issues.
-The length they run is at the discretion of the department. - The form tutor is the key figure and the student's first "port of call".
-The Learning Manager may ask the tutor to monitor one of their tutees when placed on a 5 day tutor report card.
+The length they run is at the discretion of the department. - Pastoral Report: These are issued by a member of the Pastoral Department.
+A pupil will be placed on Pastoral Report for a period of 2 weeks.
 Each lesson and registration period will be commented on.
-The card is used as an intervention for pupils who are receiving greater numbers of concerns across many subject areas.
-At the end of the period the LM decides upon what further action to take.
-The pupils will also be expected to comment on their progress. - The Learning Manager has an overview of all the students in the school and deals with students who have numerous incidents on the event log and have previously been on a tutor report.
-The LM report runs for 10 days.
-Pupils are required to see the LM daily and sanctions become greater and more frequent if poor behaviour is not rectified.
-At the end of the period the LM will decide upon further action, either to pass to the Assistant Head, to take the pupil off the report or to seek further help from outside agencies by completing an Early Help Assessment framework (EHAF) and holding Family Partnership Meetings (FPM).
-Again the pupil will have to comment on their own progress.

-• The Assistant Head Conduct Report is the final level of the report system.
+Pupils will be asked to report to the Pastoral Department before school, then at break and lunchtimes for their report to be reviewed and signed. - Learning Manager Report: The Learning Manager Report runs for 10 days.
+Pupils are placed on this report as an escalation of the Pastoral Report for repeated issues or where a greater sanction is required.
+Pupils are required to see the LM daily at registration, break and lunchtimes.
+At the end of the period the LM will decide upon further action, either to pass to the Assistant Head, to take the pupil off the report or to seek further help from outside agencies by completing a Family Webstar.
+Again, pupil and parent/guardian will be required to comment on progress. - Assistant Head Report: This is the final level of the report system.
 The Assistant Head will see the pupil daily and possibly at various stages throughout each school day.
-In conjunction with this report, the AH will possibly be seeking help from other agencies including the Inclusion Services.
+In conjunction with this report, the Assistant Head will possibly be seeking help from other agencies including the Inclusion Services.
 Sanctions will be greater than that of a pupil on the LM report.
-Built in to the report is target setting activity and a point scoring system to provide evidence for rewards.
+Built into the report is target setting activities and a point scoring system to provide evidence for rewards.
 Parents will be encouraged to attend a meeting with the Assistant Head to discuss the report.